 NBA champion Matt Barnes retired in 2017 after playing almost 15 years for the basketball league and says that he was medicated during his best games with marijuana.

 Barnes said that the drug helped him to find peace, clarity, and focus.
-The former pro athlete also used marijuana as a sleep aid and stress reliever to deal with the media.
+The former pro athlete also used marijuana to help him sleep and as a stress reliever to deal with the media.

 Shaun Smith Smoked Two Blunts Before Every Game